freebasic/fbc/FreeBASIC/readme.txt

       FreeBASIC compiles itself.), what makes it simple to be bootstrapped as it doesn't depend on non-portable tools.

-  o A large number of variable types available, like BYTE, SHORT, INTEGER,
+  o A large number of variable types available:

-    LONGINT, SINGLE, DOUBLE and STRING:
+    - Integer: BYTE, UBYTE, SHORT, USHORT, INTEGER, UINTEGER, LONGINT and ULONGINT (64-bit)

-    - All integer types have unsigned versions (UBYTE, USHORT, UINTEGER, ULONGINT).
+    - Floating-point: SINGLE and DOUBLE.

-    - Strings can be fixed, variable-length or null-terminated (zstring's), up to 2GB long.
+    - String: fixed (STRING *), variable-length (STRING) or null- terminated (ZSTRING), up to 2GB long.

-    - The LONGINT and ULONGINT data types are 64-bit wide.
+    - Unicode Strings (WSTRING): like ZSTRING, but with support for wide characters.
+Use the Windows unicode API functions directly, etc.

   o User-defined Types (UDT's):